xorxornop/ObscurCore/README.md

 CMAC can use any symmetric block cipher (see above in Encryption section) with a block size of 64 or 128 bits.

 ## Primitives ##

+When playing around with the primitives, there is a class called **Athena** in the root ObscurCore namespace that contains validation information for all the primitives.
+You can use it to make sure settings are valid.

+### Encryption ###

+Ciphers:

+	IBlockCipher blockCipher = CipherFactory.CreateBlockCipher(BlockCipher.Aes);
+	IStreamCipher blockCipher = CipherFactory.CreateStreamCipher(StreamCipher.Salsa20);

+Block cipher modes of operation and padding:

+	blockCipher = CipherFactory.OverlayBlockCipherWithMode(blockCipher, BlockCipherMode.Cbc);
+	IBlockCipherPadding padding = CipherFactory.CreatePadding(BlockCipherPadding.Pkcs7);

+Block ciphers only - putting the pieces together:

+	var cipher = new BlockCipherWrapper(encrypting: true, blockCipher, padding);

+### Authentication ###

+Hashes:

+	IDigest hashPrimitive = AuthenticatorFactory.CreateHashPrimitive(HashFunction.Blake2B256);

+MACs:

+	IMac macPrimitive = AuthenticatorFactory.CreateMacPrimitive(MacFunction.Keccak256, key);

+(Note: There are also special methods for instantiating HMAC, CMAC, and Poly1305 MACs.)

 ### Key derivation ###